 - Preheat oven to 375ºF

-- First prepare your apple pie filling.
+- First, prepare your apple pie filling.
 Cut all apples into small 1 inch cubes.
 This size ensures they will cook through.

 - Bake for 45 minutes to an hour or until the crust is slightly golden and you can see the pie filling bubbling.
-You can also test apple tenderness by sticking a butter knife in.
+You can also test apple tenderness by sticking a butter knife into one of the apples.
 They should be ever so slightly crisp but mostly soft.*If the apples are not cooked but the crumble is getting too brown loosely place a piece of aluminum foil on top.